dpwoert/magic-circle/readme.md

 # ![Logo of Magic Circle](https://raw.github.com/dpwoert/magic-circle/develop/docs/assets/logo.png)

+We all need extra tooling while developing creative coding projects.
+It's always hard and time consuming to make our own UI for every project.
+Magic Circle allows you to quickly add an interface with an extensive tool set to your project quickly.

 This is my attempt at creating a tool for my creative development needs.
 It's a multi-functional user interface inspired by tools like dat.GUI, Unity and Framer.
 Think Storybook.js, but then for creative coding.
 It is a very small bit of code (~5kb, no external dependencies) to add to a project but it allows you to create a fully extensible user interface with tools to play with your project.

 The aim of this tool is not only to allow for easier and quicker development but also to promote collaboration and playfulness inside teams.
 Everyone should be able to play with the tech you make and add a meaningful contribution.
 You don't need to be a coder to improve a piece of creative tech.
 With this tool people can play with your project and share their results.